and “wohl”-come to our German Word of the Day. This time we “wohl” have a look at the meaning of:

 I hope you can see the personal, or let’s say subjective vibe.
 Using wahrscheinlich in all these examples would sound kind of weird and detached.

-This assuming-wohl ss really really common and you should defintely add it to your active vocabulary.
+This assuming-wohl ss really really common and you should definitely add it to your active vocabulary.

 But it’s still not all the wohls out there.